 Recall the Name object example from [1].
 A Name object represents a name that consists of several succeeding name components.
 Name objects are used to give names to objects when storing and later retrieving them.
 Name objects are part of a naming scheme that lets us manage named objects efficiently.
-Examples of naming schemes are internet domain names, file names in a file system, and C++ class names.
+Examples of naming schemes are internet domain names, file names in a file system, and Java class names.

-We represent each name component in a Name object as a string object.
+We represent each name component in a Name object as a String object.
 The concatenation of the name components makes up the name.
-An example of a names "~/cpp/source/Main.C" with the name components "~", "cpp", "source", and "Main.C".
+Examples of names are "\$HOME/bin" with the name components "\$HOME" and "bin" and "java.lang.Object" with the name components "java", "lang", and "Object".

 Given a Name object, we want to get and set individual name components.
-Hence, we want methods like "String component(int i)" for getting the name component at index i and "void component(int i, const string& cs)" for setting the string object cs as the name component at position i.
+Hence, we want methods like "String component(int i)" for getting the name component at index i and "void component(int i, String cs)" for setting the String object cs as the name component at position i.
 In addition to doing the basic work, both methods have to check whether the index i is actually a valid index.
 Also, we want to send out events to notify clients about potential or actual changes to the object.

 One possible implementation of Name objects is to store the name components in a Vector.
 Hence, we design and implement a class VectorName that does exactly this.
-The set method "void component(int i, const string& cs) of class VectorName looks as displayed in Listing 1.
+The set method "void component(int i, String cs)" of class VectorName looks as displayed in Listing 1.

-/\\

-\ Set a name component to a new value.

-\ @methodtype set

-\/

 '''

+/

+Set a name component to a new value.

+@methodtype set

+/

-void VectorName::component(int index, const string& cs) {
+public void component(int index, String cs) throws InvalidIndexException {

 assertIsValidIndex(index); // check whether index is valid

-fComponents[index]= cs; // set new value
+fComponents.setElementAt(cs, index); // set new value

 notifyListeners(new ComponentChangeEvent(...)); // inform listeners

 }

 '''

-Listing 1: The set method "void component(int, string)" of VectorName in a preliminary version.
+Listing 1: The set method "void component(int, String)" of VectorName in a preliminary version.

-Now assume that a name object also provides a command method "void components(int i, vector<string> csa)" that replaces a whole subrange of name components, starting at index i, with the name components in the "vector<string> csa" vector.
+Now assume that a name object also provides a command method "void components(int i, String[] csa)" that replaces a whole subrange of name components, starting at index i, with the name components in the "String[] csa" array.
 If you implement "components" as a for loop that calls "component" for each name component in "csa", you get as many ComponentChangeEvents as there are elements in "csa".
-Typically, however, you want only one event, once the task is done.
+Typically, however, you want only one event, to be signaled once the overall task is done.